netrc/haskellEdu/Notes2.md

 * i know how to write functions! in fp, there's an infinite ladder of category theoretic type species !!
 * to learn fp, you need to get comfortable thinking about types/categories of things
     * e.g. this function is a monoid, e.g. it has associative properties.
+* Oh, it's not well stated, but not only operator overloading but really inventing random operators (as far as I can see).
+What's &= or =<< ?

 # Programming